Jared Diamond: The Third Chimpanzee (1991)

 Diamond's first popular book, The Third Chimpanzee: The Evolution and Future of the Human Animal (1991), examines human evolution and its relevance to the modern world, incorporating evidence from anthropology, evolutionary biology, genetics, ecology, and linguistics.
 The book traces how humans evolved to be so different from other animals, despite sharing over 98% of our DNA with our closest animal relatives, the chimpanzees.
 The book also examines the animal origins of language, art, agriculture, smoking and drug use, and other apparently uniquely human attributes.
-It was well received by critics and won the 1992 Rhône-Poulenc Prize for Science Books and the Los Angeles Times Book Prize.
+It was well received by non-scientific critics and won the 1992 Rhône-Poulenc Prize for Science Books and the Los Angeles Times Book Prize.

 Guns, Germs, and Steel (1997)

 His second and best known popular science book, Guns, Germs, and Steel: The Fates of Human Societies, was published in 1997.
 It asks why Eurasian peoples conquered or displaced Native Americans, Australians, and Africans, and not the other way around.
 It argues that this outcome was not due to genetic advantages of Eurasian peoples themselves but instead to features of the Eurasian continent, in particular, its high diversity of wild plant and animal species suitable for domestication and its east/west major axis that favored the spread of those domesticates, people, technologies—and diseases—for long distances with little change in latitude.

 The first part of the book focuses on reasons why only a few species of wild plants and animals proved suitable for domestication.
 The second part discusses how local food production based on those domesticates led to the development of dense and stratified human populations, writing, centralized political organization, and epidemic infectious diseases.
 The third part compares the development of food production and of human societies among different continents and world regions.
 Guns, Germs, and Steel became an international best-seller, was translated into 33 languages, and received several awards, including a Pulitzer Prize, an Aventis Prize for Science Books and the 1997 Phi Beta Kappa Award in Science.
 A television documentary series based on the book was produced by the National Geographic Society in 2005.

-The book is controversial among anthropologists.
+The book has received criticism from some scholars in anthropology, human history, and environmental geography.
+In 2003, the geography journal Antipode published series of review articles on the book, written by researchers in specific subdisciplines of geography relevant to Diamond's claims.
+All were critical of the claims and logical consistency of the book.
+Diamond's reply to the articles was also included in the issue, in which he stated he did not understand the criticisms and "found their quality very disappointing", suggesting people purchase the new (in 2003) edition and read positive reviews of the book instead.